okunishinishi/node-tmplconv/README.md

 const tmplconv = require('tmplconv')

-tmplconv.render('asset/app-tmpl', 'demo/demo-app', {
+// Render files from existing template tmplconv.render('asset/app-tmpl', 'demo/demo-app', {
+  // Data to render
   data: {
     'name': 'my-awesome-app',
     'description': "This is an example for the app templates."